-In 1852, a few German Catholic families began arranging to have services by a priest who spoke German at the Catholic boy’s School at 810 N. Main St. in Bloomington.
+In 1852, a few German Catholic families began arranging to have services by a priest who spoke German at the Catholic boy’s school at 810 N. Main St. in Bloomington.
 In 1867, the German Catholics asked their Bishop to send a priest for regular services, and the Bishop agreed.
-In 1869, the parishioners bought some lots on S. Water St. now Taylor, and built a small frame church.
-By 1877, St. Mary’s had its own resident pastor and in 1881 the Franciscan Friars of Cincinnati, OH, were placed in charge of St. Mary’s.
-These Friars have continued to serve St. Mary’s ever since then.
+In 1869, the parishioners bought some lots on South Water St. (now Taylor), and built a small frame church.
+By 1877, St. Mary’s had its own resident pastor, and in 1881 the Franciscan Friars of Cincinnati, OH, were placed in charge of St. Mary’s.
 In 1886, the present Gothic church was built and, sometime after that, the brick exterior was plastered to resemble stone blocks.
-The church was redecorated in 1944-45 and was completely remodeled in 1962 when new stained glass windows, a chapel with a baptistery, and a rear entrance to the church were added.
+The church was redecorated in 1944-45, and was completely remodeled in 1962, when new stained glass windows, a chapel with a baptistery and a rear entrance to the church were added.